gtatters/ARGHCodingClub/README.md

 ## ARGH Coding Club

-Our mission is to facilitate a collaborative and supportive environment where students, post-docs, and faculty may develop data analysis, graphical, programming, and statistics skills together, using R.
+- Our mission is to facilitate a collaborative and supportive environment where students, post-docs, and faculty may develop data analysis, graphical, programming, and statistics skills together, using R.

-We want to replace statistics anxiety and code fear with inspiration and motivation to learn, and here we will share our experience.
+- We want to replace statistics anxiety or code fear with inspiration and motivation to learn.

 ## Content